-Lately some state bodies are propagating short-time advisories to village-level leaders requesting to spread awareness on the risk involved in dubious chit funds and financial companies in West Bengal, Orissa, etc..
+Lately some state bodies are propagating short-time advisories to local & village-level leaders requesting to spread awareness on the risk involved in dubious chit funds and financial companies in West Bengal, Orissa, etc..
 The government is ordering some Serious Fraud Investigation Office or SFIO probe (what jargon & jerks) into suspected misuse of the public money by various chit fund companies.
 Just to show how serious they are after the event, shedding crocodile tears, assuring the poor, looking for more votes.
 A fact: Given a choice, most will vote for immediate exile of these corrupt assholes – kings and queens dictating / looting in the name of democracy.

 The challenge to policy-makers and civil society is to ensure that regulation serves the greater public interest – otherwise the privatization of gains and socialization of losses that were the hallmark of the financial crisis will occur again and again.
 Remember the moments in the past decades when lapses in accountability caused financial havoc.
 Why can’t this happen again?